Skip to main content

 Usage

-import { getUserRegistrationFunction } from "@umbra-privacy/sdk";
+import { getUserRegistrationFunction } from "@umbra-privacy/sdk/registration";

 const register = getUserRegistrationFunction({ client });